 The Princeton Review

-In 2016, UNC Asheville was ranked first nationally on the "Best Schools for Making an Impact" list - The Princeton Review guidebook, Colleges That Pay You Back: The 200 Best Value Colleges and What It Takes to Get In - 2016 Edition.
-(February 2016)
+UNC Asheville is ranked in the top two nationally on the "Best Schools for Making an Impact" list - No. 1 in 2016 and No. 2 in 2018 - The Princeton Review guidebook, Colleges That Pay You Back: The 200 Best Value Colleges and What It Takes to Get In - 2016 & '18 Editions.
+(February 2016 and January 2018)

 The Princeton Review features UNC Asheville in its Guide to 375 Green Colleges: 2017 Edition.
 (September, 2017)